Introduction

 Join the team

 Welcome, and thank you for helping out!
 Please subscribe to the mailing list and say hello in the IM channels.
-Because the packaging process is a bit different than in other places, we think it's helpful to start with a MR, so we can help you getting used to it.
+Because the packaging processes are a bit different than in other places, it's helpful to start with a merge request, so we can help you getting used to it.
 When you are confident, Request Access on the salsa team page ("︙" button to the right of the team name).

 This book